 ECGs are key diagnostic tests utilized in the diagnosis and monitoring of cardiovascular disease, the number one cause of death worldwide.
-In the US in 2016, there were approximately 120 million adults living with cardiovascular disease and approximately 20 million adults with diagnosed coronary artery disease.
+According to the American Heart Association, there were approximately 130 million adults living with cardiovascular disease and approximately 20 million adults with diagnosed CAD in the US.
 The prevalence of these cardiac conditions and thus the market size is increasing, due to an aging population and lifestyle choices.

 Every 40 seconds someone in the US has a heart attack, or MI.
-Unfortunately, there is no way for patients to tell whether the symptoms they are experiencing are due to an MI, or some other more benign condition such as indigestion.
+Unfortunately, there is no way for patients at home to distinguish if the symptoms they are experiencing are due to an MI, or some other more benign condition such as indigestion.
 As a result, patients often ignore symptoms and delay seeking care, which leads to worse outcomes and increased mortality.
+Shortening that time from symptoms to the door of a medical facility would reduce complications and save lives.
 On the other hand, many patients who go to the ED with chest pain are not experiencing an MI.
 Chest pain is the second most common reason for an ED visit in patients over 45, yet fewer than 20% of chest pain ED visits result in a diagnosis of a life-threatening condition.
 These unnecessary ED visits lead to well over \$10 billion in unnecessary healthcare expenditures.